 You can restrict your update to the newest Sector Starter Kit - this will update Drupal Core and all included contributed modules to the latest versions that have been tested with Sector and are included as part of the latest Sector version.
 It will also fetch the latest Sector Starter Kit code.

-composer update sparksinteractive/sector-distribution --with-dependencies --dry-run
+composer update drupal/sector --with-all-dependencies --dry-run

 If you have added additional contributed modules or Sector add-ons to your site build, running the command below will update the Starter Kit as well as all contributed modules and Sector add-ons.

-composer update --with-dependencies --dry-run
+composer update --with-all-dependencies --dry-run

 If the output doesn’t contain anything alarming, you can go ahead and run the command for real.